neurodata/r-mgc/README.md

 # Pseudocode

 Pseudocode for the methods employed in the `mgc` package can be found on the [arXiv - MGC](https://arxiv.org/abs/1609.05148) in Appendix C (starting on page 30).

+# Citation

+For citing code or the paper, please use the citations found in [citation.bib](./citations.bib) for the code or the paper.